 In 2004, Bryan co-founded Revolutionary Music, with longtime collaborator and friend Jeremiah Seraphine.
 Soon after they founded the label, they converted a loft on the familiar 600 block of Lake Street into an underground music venue called the Safe House.
 The Safe House showcased DJs and performers from all over the world to a close knit late night crowd.
 The venue ran for more than 3 years.

 At the Safe House, Bryan began developing his own sound of electronic music that drew on all the varied influences around him.
 He collaborated with fellow producer and multi-instrumentalist Geoff Gilkes to perform his new sound live.
 They called themselves Bryan Ford & Goulet.
-They quickly gained momentum and a following.
+They quickly gained momentum and a dedicated following.
 Their last show was a sold out show opening for RJD2 at the Metro in Chicago.

 Since 2011, Bryan has released the EPs Moniker, Shoe Tree, and Hands, and his songs and remixes have appeared on numerous compilations.
 His music was released on the compilation Prive': The Lounge Anthology along with artists Jazzanova, Jose Padilla, and J Boogie’s Dubtronic Science and licensed on Universal Music’s compilation High Society: Haute.
 Several of his songs also appeared on the Revolutionary Music Presents Organica Lounge compilation.